PhilMele/M2Project/readme.md

 How these items are collected is down to the user: the item can be given by the NPC by asking, or collected from the NPC by killing it.

-The hero can also decide to kill the NPC it has collected the item.
+The hero can also decide to kill the NPC it has collected the item from.

 Depending on the decisions made during the collection of these items, the ending will differ.